friedav/PH125.9x_Capstone_MovieLens/README.md

 # PH125.9x: Capstone - MovieLens Project

-This repository contains FD's implementation of the MovieLens project.
+This repository contains FD's solution to the MovieLens project.
+The three files required for submission (Rmd, PDF, R) can be found in the `./submission` directory.

 ## Instructions (copied from course materials)